We believe all LGBTQ+ people deserve to be safe, to be their true selves, and to live free from discrimination.

 - Collecting and sharing stories for online and in-person audiences

 - Convening trans and gender diverse leaders from across the state

 - Facilitating ‘Trans 101’ trainings in for businesses, community groups, and nonprofit organizations

 - Delivering media and message training for campaign and organizing groups

 - Partnering alongside and advocating with transgender rights groups across the United States

-Are you ready to join the fight for transgender equality?
+Are you ready to join the fight for trans justice?

 - Learn more about what is happening in your state, and what you can do to help stop anti-trans bills in their tracks.
 We continue to see waves of anti-transgender state bills and ballot initiatives.

 - Write to your representative and urge them to support The Equality Act!
 Not sure what to say?
 Feel free to copy and paste our sample letter.

 Past Project Spotlight: Building Empathy Through Virtual Reality